JoeyyScott/general-gielinor-game/README.md

 ![Background image to be tiled](assets/images/background.png)

-The quizmaster image comes from the Old School RuneScape Wiki page for [him](https://oldschool.runescape.wiki/w/Quiz_Master).
++ The quizmaster image comes from the Old School RuneScape Wiki page for [him](https://oldschool.runescape.wiki/w/Quiz_Master).
 The rest of the image was created in GIMP and will be tiled across the site.
++ All other images come from the official [RuneScape wiki](https://runescape.wiki/).

 #### Typography

 To keep with the intended RuneScape style I have picked a singular font (RuneScape UF).
+Through the use of Transfonter as mentioned in the Technologies and Credits sections I was able to import this custom font into my site which allows for the user to feel the complete RuneScape experience.

 ### Wireframes